0x1268/0x1268/README.md

 ---

 <p align="center">
-⚡ Building the future of Web3 ⚡
+⚡ Exploring the future of Web3 ⚡
 </p>